russell-archer/russell-archer.github.io/index.md

 Developed with an award-winning creative writing tutor and author, **Writerly** is an iOS app designed to help users improve their creative writing through a series of tried-and-tested techniques, tools and exercises.

-It includes the ability to create random characters, moods, scenarios, locations, writing prompts, etc.
+The app includes the ability to create random characters, moods, scenarios, locations, writing prompts, etc.

-Originally developed for iOS in Swift 5 and UIKit, Writerly is currently (May 2021) being re-written the app from scratch for iOS, iPadOS, macOS, watchOS and tvOS in SwiftUI.
+Originally developed for iOS in Swift 5 and UIKit, Writerly is currently (May 2021) being re-written from scratch for iOS, iPadOS, macOS, watchOS and tvOS in SwiftUI.

 <p align="center">